The Best Indian Restaurants in Ubud and Bali (2026)

 What to Order?

-The claypot curries and the Biryani are definitely the must try.
-They have a diverse variety of meats and seafood options so there is something for everyone.
-I go for the Goan fish curry and definitely the chicken biryani.
+The claypot curries and the Biryani are certainly the dishes you will initially gravitate towards.
+They come in a variety of meats and seafood options so there is something for everyone.
+Our recommendation is the Goan fish curry and chicken biryani.
 The grilled kebabs go hand in hand with a chilled beer.
 Keep a lookout for weekly specials and events.
 They will not disappoint.

 Location: Jl.
 Munduk Tengah No.6, Pererenan, Kec.
 Mengwi, Kabupaten Badung, Bali 80351